ZQuestClassic/ZQuestClassic/resources/docs/z3_user_guide.md

 * `Game->LoadTempScreen(layer)`: Returns a handle that accesses the currently loaded screen at the given layer.
 When the player enters a screen, the canonical screen is copied to a temporary screen, such that any modifications to the temporary screen will not persist when the player leaves the screen.
 * `Game->LoadScrollingScreen(layer)`: Returns a handle that accesses the temporary screens that the player is scrolling away from, at the given layer.
 This is only valid during screen scrolling.

 With a `mapdata` from a temporary or scrolling screen, methods such as `mapdata->ComboD[pos]` behave slightly differently than before regions.
 Before, `pos` (which stands for combo position) is a `0-175` value indexes into the individual combos of a screen.
-The same is true with regions,  but:

-* the range is `0-(the number of screen in a region)*176 - 1`
+The same is true with regions, but the range is `0` to `Region->NumCombos` (exclusive), where `Region->NumCombos` is 176 multiplied by the number of screens in a region.

 To get the correct value of `pos` for a given `x` and `y` coordinate, you can still use `ComboAt(x, y)`.
 This will use the current region to determine the combo position.